Quick links:

 Community Resource Directory

 MilkWorks - MilkWorks is a non-profit, community breastfeeding center with offices in Lincoln, and Omaha, Nebraska.
-Under the medical direction of Kathy Leeper, MD, the center provides a wide range of education, support and clinical services to help mothers breastfeed their babies.
-No mother is denied services based upon ability to pay.
-One of our coalition of community health partners, MilkWorks is also a founding member of the Lincoln Community Breastfeeding Initiative.
+Under the medical direction of Kathy Leeper, MD, IBCLC, the center provides a wide range of education, support and clinical services to help mothers breastfeed their babies.
+No mother is denied services based upon ability to pay. .
+MilkWorks also provides oversight, mentoring, training, and support for the Community Breastfeeding Educators (CBEs).
+Currently, 37 CBEs offer peer counseling in 27 languages.
+For more contact information: Download a CBE brochure.

 Malone Community Center - The Malone Center serves African American students and their families through a variety of services and outreach.
 The Center has an onsite Community Breastfeeding Educator and offers breastfeeding support groups including (1) Empowering Pregnant & Parenting Teens Support Group (2) Melanin Mommas Breastfeeding Support Group and (3) Breastfeeding 101- an educational class for families, friends and community members.